 The Silent Killers of Employee Engagement

 You have predators lurking below the surface of your organization.
 These silent killers create conflict and keep you from having a positive culture.
 The U.S. Nuclear Regulatory Commission — one of the top federal agencies for employee engagement — harvests information to identify the root causes of conflict that would never have surfaced through traditional assessments and use that to build and maintain a healthier organizational culture that drives higher engagement.

 In this session, you’ll learn:

 - How to use root-cause analysis to identify sources of conflict.

 - How to deploy learning and development strategies to prevent or minimize those same root causes from occurring in the future.

 - How levels of engagement increase with effective root cause analysis.

 Deputy Chief Human Capital Officer, U.S. Nuclear Regulatory Commission

 Jody Hudson serves as the deputy chief human capital officer for the U.S. Nuclear Regulatory Commission, a position he has held since July 2012.
 He first joined NRC as its chief learning officer, which he held for three years.
 As CLO, Hudson was responsible for the full breadth of workforce learning and development, organizational development and knowledge management programs at NRC.
-NRC holds the distinction of having been rated No. 1 or 2 in training and development by the Partnership for...
+NRC holds the distinction of having been rated No. 1 or 2...
 Read More →

 What Drives Successful M&As?
 Great Leadership!